-As photographer, it’s very important to develop your philosophy.
+As a photographer, it’s very important to develop your philosophy.
 Having the best gear in the world is awesome but it’s not an end all for us at AYP.
 What you see and how you present that visual story through your lens is more important.
 It’s how you capture people’s attention in terms of lighting and composition and how those images will interact and come across to others.
 In this article, I’m going to share two simple tools to develop your philosophy from my book Create: Tools from Seriously Talented People to Unleash Your Creative Life and some other interesting information.

 Philosophy is a Greek word that means “love of wisdom”.
 It’s a guiding principle that every photographer should develop and use as compass to reach their goal.
 There’s wisdom that comes along with the art of photography.
 With this wisdom, you would be able to seamlessly adapt your ideas and beautifully share your artistic expression to the world.
 You could also use your personal artistic philosophy as a stable point of reference.
 Not just in your photography, but in life itself.